Ultra Music Power

 "Ultra Music Power" is Hey!
 Say!
 JUMP's debut single, but their second single overall.
 It was released from J Storm on November 14, 2007.

-Overview
+Background and release

 After V6, Arashi, and NEWS in the Johnny & Associates, Hey!
 Say!
 JUMP became the special supporters of FIVB Volleyball Men's World Cup.
 This single's title song "Ultra Music Power" is 2007 FIVB Women's World Cup and 2007 FIVB Men's World Cup's image song.

+On October 12, 2023, Hey!
+Say!
+JUMP announced through their fan club that they would no longer be performing the song in the wake of Johnny Kitagawa's sexual abuse scandals, citing the line, "J!
+Johnny's!" as the reason.